 Ownership of risk and governance of UK tax resides with Vision Express’ Chief Financial Officer (CFO) who is also the Senior Accounting Office of the business.
-Vision Express has an experienced and suitably qualified tax team who are responsible for the day to day management of tax matters, reporting directly into the CFO.
+Vision Express has an experienced and suitably qualified tax team who are responsible for the day-to-day management of tax matters, reporting directly into the CFO.

 Given the scale of our business, the number of different tax obligations that we have and the complexity of the tax environment, risks will inevitably arise from time to time in relation to the interpretation of tax law and nature of our tax profile.
-The Vision Express tax team proactively seeks to identify, evaluate, manage and monitor these risks and keeps both Vision Express senior management and GrandVision’s Group Tax team informed as required.
+The Vision Express tax team proactively seeks to identify, evaluate, manage and monitor these risks and keeps both Vision Express senior management and EssilorLuxottica’s Group Tax team informed as required.